Chieze-Franklin/Bolt.js-Book/apps-ui.md

 So, if the package.json file looked something like this:

+`{`

+`"name": "Notes",`

+`....`

+`"bolt": {`

+`"main": "bolt-server.js",`

+`"index": "/my/index/endpoint"`

+`}`

+`}`

-Then the complete redirect address would be localhost:500\/my\/index\/endpoint
+Then the complete redirect address would be `localhost:500/my/index/endpoint`.

-If an error occurred during the processing of the request, the browser will be redirected to the Bolt endpoint \/error with extra info \(like response code, error message\) supplied in the query portion of the URL.
+If an error occurred during the processing of the request, the browser will be redirected to the Bolt endpoint `/error` with extra info \(like response code, error message\) supplied in the query portion of the URL.

-If an app with the specified name could not be found in the database, or the app was found but does not have a server \(it didn't specify a bolt.main field in its package.json\), the browser will be redirected to the Bolt endpoint \/404 with extra info \(like the specified name\) supplied in the query portion of the URL.
+If an app with the specified name could not be found in the database, or the app was found but does not have a server \(it didn't specify a `bolt.main` field in its package.json\), the browser will be redirected to the Bolt endpoint `/404` with extra info \(like the specified name\) supplied in the query portion of the URL.